aercolino/enzymes3/readme.txt

 Nzymes enforces a rich set of capabilities and roles.

 1. After activating Nzymes, only administrators have all the capabilities.
-1. To allow authors to use Nzymes, administrators explicitly assign roles as they see fit.
+1. To allow authors to use Nzymes, administrators may explicitly assign roles as they see fit.

 For example, to execute code of some author into a post of some injector, first of all the author must be able to `create_dynamic_custom_fields`.
 Then, additionally, either the injector and the author are the same person or the injector can `use_others_custom_fields` and the author can `share_dynamic_custom_fields`.

-= OK, then.
-Where's the manual? =
+= OK, where's the manual? =

 * https://github.com/aercolino/nzymes/blob/master/nzymes-manual.md

 = Does Nzymes replace Enzymes? =

 Yes!
 However, if you currently use [Enzymes](https://wordpress.org/plugins/enzymes/), then both can coexist in your blog.
 Nzymes is much easier to use and it's also much more powerful than Enzymes.
 Unfortunately, sometimes they are incompatible on the same post.
 Therefore, Nzymes will only process enzymes injected in posts created after its installation.
-See the manual to know how you can break this rule.
+See the manual to know how you can bend this rule.